programminghistorian/ph-submissions/en/drafts/originals/data-into-choropleth-maps-with-python-and-folium.md

 ### Python, Pandas, and Geopandas

-To get the most out of this lesson, readers should be famililar Python and especially Pandas.
+To get the most out of this lesson, readers should have some experience with Python and Pandas.

 Python is the most popular programming language ([1](https://www.zdnet.com/article/programming-languages-python-just-took-a-big-jump-forward/), [2](https://www.infoworld.com/article/3669232/python-popularity-still-soaring.html)).
 It is especially useful for [data scientists](https://www.makeuseof.com/why-is-python-popular-for-data-science/) and others interested in analyzing data and visualizing data because it has an enormous library of tools specifically for these applications.
 Readers unfamiliar with Python may find Kaggle's  [Introduction to Python](https://www.kaggle.com/learn/python) tutorial helpful. *Programming Historian* also has lessons on [Python Introduction and Installation](https://programminghistorian.org/en/lessons/introduction-and-installation).

 Written in Python (and C), [Pandas](https://pandas.pydata.org/) is a powerful package for data manipulation, analysis, and visualization.
-Readers unfamiliar with Pandas will find some *Programming Historian* lessons ([1](https://programminghistorian.org/en/lessons/visualizing-with-bokeh), [2](https://programminghistorian.org/en/lessons/crowdsourced-data-normalization-with-pandas)) that explain how to install Python and Pandas and introduce using Pandas to analyze data.
+Readers unfamiliar with Pandas will find some *Programming Historian* lessons ([1](https://programminghistorian.org/en/lessons/visualizing-with-bokeh), [2](https://programminghistorian.org/en/lessons/crowdsourced-data-normalization-with-pandas)) that explain how to install Pandas and introduce using Pandas to analyze data.
 Kaggle also offers free [introduction to Pandas](https://www.kaggle.com/learn/pandas) lessons and Pandas also includes a useful [Getting started](https://pandas.pydata.org/docs/getting_started/index.html) tutorial.
-We will be using some basic Pandas methods such as [.describe()](https://pandas.pydata.org/docs/reference/api/pandas.DataFrame.describe.html), [.info()](https://pandas.pydata.org/docs/reference/api/pandas.DataFrame.info), [.sample()](https://pandas.pydata.org/docs/reference/api/pandas.DataFrame.sample.html), [.value_counts()](https://pandas.pydata.org/docs/reference/api/pandas.DataFrame.value_counts.html), as well as some more advanced commands such as [.merge()](https://pandas.pydata.org/docs/reference/api/pandas.merge.html).
+This lesson uses some basic Pandas methods such as [.describe()](https://pandas.pydata.org/docs/reference/api/pandas.DataFrame.describe.html), [.info()](https://pandas.pydata.org/docs/reference/api/pandas.DataFrame.info), [.sample()](https://pandas.pydata.org/docs/reference/api/pandas.DataFrame.sample.html), [.value_counts()](https://pandas.pydata.org/docs/reference/api/pandas.DataFrame.value_counts.html), as well as some more advanced commands such as [.merge()](https://pandas.pydata.org/docs/reference/api/pandas.merge.html).

 [Geopandas](https://geopandas.org/en/stable/) extends Pandas' functionality by adding tools to make working with geospatial data easier.
 Notably, it adds some [shapely](https://shapely.readthedocs.io/en/stable/) datatypes to Pandas that include `point` and `geometry`.
 These facilitate working with geographic data: the `point` datatype can store latitude / longitude data; the `geometry` datatype can store points that define the shape of a state, county, congressional district, census tract, or other geographic region.